george-sarji/StandAlone-database/README.md

 ## Update 29/SEP/2017 - 08:45:
 Began working on the view all tasks again; ran into a problem, which is the table spacing.
 Need to google further for the solution to create dynamic table margins.
 The table for show all tasks is complete and ready for use, added a scrollable view so that the user ca use it with multiple tasks.
 To do: Create the function to edit a specific task.
 Keep in mind the task object is set in the button's tag.

+## Update 30/SEP/2017 - 10:15:
+Finished the layout properly while editing the width for the fields inside the MainActivity.
+Need to build the EditTask functions, check the notes inside the class for reference.
+Needs to be done by the 31st of September, 2017, 20:00.